CrateTools/Crate/README.md

 #

-Crate is a 3D browser for Nuke that generates thumbnails from geometry and gaussian splats automatically for you.
+Crate is the first 3D browser for Nuke that generates thumbnails from geometry and gaussian splats automatically for you.

 #